bcgov/digital-policy/MGIP.md

 ### **Alienation:**

-The permanent transfer of records and all present and future rights to the records from ministries to another entity in accordance with the IMA.
+The permanent transfer of records, and all rights to and ownership of the records, from ministries to another entity in accordance with the IMA.

 ### **Authenticity:**

-The quality of being genuine, not a counterfeit, and free from tampering or corruption.
-Authenticity alone does not automatically imply that the content of information is reliable or accurate; it merely establishes that information is what it purports to be and has verifiably been created by the person who claims to be the creator.
+The quality of being genuine, not a counterfeit and free from tampering or corruption.
+Authenticity alone does not automatically imply that the content of information is reliable or accurate; it merely establishes that information is what it purports to be and has been created verified a the original.

 ### **Classification:**